pekwm/pekwm/doc/configuration.md

 options, and they're all either within the main menu, or within a submenu.
 This is all handled by a single file.

-As addition to the default menu types, RootMenu and WindowMenu, user can define any number of new menus following the same syntax.
+As an addition to the default menu types, RootMenu and WindowMenu, a user can define any number of new menus following the same syntax.

 Here's an example ~/.pekwm/menu file, where we have the usual RootMenu